-In a bowl, combine the brown sugar and cinnamon.
+- In a bowl, combine the brown sugar, allspice, and cinnamon.

-Preheat the grill to medium heat and grill pineapple.
-Grill on all sides for 1 to 3 minutes or until pineapples are tender.
+- Preheat the grill to medium heat and grease with cooking spray.
+Grill pineapple on all sides for 1 to 3 minutes or until pineapples are tender.

-Take them off the grill and serve with a side of cream, and enjoy!
+- Take them off the grill and serve with a side of ice cream, and enjoy!

 - Fiber: 4g